erSubhashThapa/100daysofcode/r2-log.md

   ## Summary

   Looks like I got it working.
 My problem was that I never actually installed the dependancies.
 I don't know why that wasn't part of the Wes Bos tutorial.
-Now I understance a little more about how the dependancies work, where they are, and how to add them.
+Now I understand a little more about how the dependancies work, where they are, and how to add them.
 I'm glad I took the time to figure this out because I understand these packages better.
 That will come in handy when I learn node which I'm going to do soon!

 ## Day 31, R2
 ### 5/11/19